HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

   )
 }}

+Median Lighthouse performance scores improved between 2024 and 2025 on both desktop and mobile, with desktop consistently scoring higher.
+On desktop, Wix (88) and Duda (81) are out in front, followed by Webflow (74).
+WordPress records a median score of 63, with several platforms close by.

 On mobile, scores are lower across the board.
 Wix leads with 64, followed by Duda (59), Webflow (58), and Shopify (52).
 WordPress (40) and Joomla (39) sit behind this group, while PrestaShop and 1C-Bitrix post the lowest scores.
 Year over year, Wix shows the biggest jump on mobile (from 55 to 64), while most other platforms see only modest movement or remain stable.
 These lab scores are best read as context, not as a proxy for real-user experience.

 ### SEO

-In 2025, Lighthouse SEO scores remain high across CMS platforms, with most clustered between 92 and 100 on both mobile and desktop.
-Webflow and Wix achieve perfect scores, while WordPress, Duda, and Joomla remain around 92.
-The small year-over-year changes suggest that basic SEO best practices are now widely baked into modern CMS platforms.

 {{ figure_markup(
   image="median-lighthouse-seo-score.png",